PanosK92/SpartanEngine/README.md

 - Volumetric Lighting.
 - Global Illumination.
 - UI components.
-- Replace Qt with a custom UI framework.
+- Replace Qt with ImGui.

 ### Download
 Note: Binaries for v0.2 are old and don't reflect the current state of the engine.